Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 "Love you too," Gabe promised, feeling his upper back creak and pop.
 "Maybe show your love by getting this crippled old man another beer?"

-"Yeah, yeah…" Adam laughed, and launched himself easily to his feet before picking his way toward the fridge in that curiously agile and quiet way of his that belied how heavy he was.
+"Yeah, yeah..."
+Adam laughed, and launched himself easily to his feet before picking his way toward the fridge in that curiously agile and quiet way of his that belied how heavy he was.
 "Don’t overplay that disability card though."

 Gabriel chuckled and settled into the couch, looking forward to a long and comfortable evening.
 "I’m sure my soul will survive a *small* abuse of power," he said.